Improved simulation of quantum circuits dominated by free fermionic operations: Simulating universal quantum circuits

 \section{Simulating universal quantum circuits}

 In this section, we will present our simulation algorithm that allows one for the estimation of Born-rule probabilities for universal quantum circuits composed of FLO unitaries (matchgates) and controlled phase gates.
+Note that restricting to circuits consisting of these gates implies no loss of generality.
+It was shown in Ref.~\cite{josaMatchgate2008} that circuits consisting of matchgates and swap gates are universal, indeed any BQP algorithm can be simulated by a poly-sized circuit of matchgates and swap gates.
+Since a swap gate is equal to a controlled phase-gate with phase equal to $\pi$ multiplied by the matchgate $G(\sigma_Z,\sigma_X)$, this result directly applies to our gateset.
 The main idea behind the algorithm is as follows.
 First, we will use gadgetization in order to replace the original circuit by a FLO circuit with non-FLO measurements post-selecting on the magic state $\ket{M_\theta}$ at the end.
 Then, we will employ our phase-sensitive FLO simulator to evolve the initial state to the final pre-measurement state.
 Next, we will decompose each $\ket{M_\theta}$ into a superposition of fermionic Gaussian states.
 Finally, using sampling methods based on the Hoeffding's inequality, we will estimate the desired probability.

 In what follows, we will adapt the gadget described in Ref.~\cite{Yoganathan-2019-magic-for-matchgates}, although the method is similar to the one given earlier in Ref.~\cite{bravyi-kitaev-2000}.
 More precisely, we will reverse the gadget of Ref.~\cite{Yoganathan-2019-magic-for-matchgates} (presented in Fig.~\ref{fig:gadget1}) so that an input fermionic Gaussian state enters each gadget, and a non-FLO measurement is applied to implement each controlled-phase gate (see Fig.~\ref{fig:gadget2}).
 Experience from classical simulators based on Clifford/stabilizer quantum mechanics, e.g., Ref.~\cite{PRXQuantum.3.020361}, shows that reversing the gadgetization can provide significant improvements to the polynomial components of the runtime.
 This formulation is more efficient, as it allows us to apply the full gadgetized circuit to an initial (FLO) vacuum state, and then post-select on the non-FLO states at the end.
 Practically this means that the exponential component of the runtime does not have any prefactor proportional to the number of gates in the circuit.